adorilson/kareto/07_curso_expresso/03_laços_com_abelhinha/fase01/README.md

 ## 🐝 Sua vez de praticar

-Faça a abelhinha avançar por todas as flores.
+Faça a abelhinha avançar por todas as girassóis.
 Aqui, não é preciso comando específico para a coleta do néctar.
 Basta a abelha chegar até a flor para o néctar ser colhido e a flor desaparecer.